Master of Fine Arts in Theatre

 Our faculty seeks to prepare M.F.A. candidates for the unknowns of the professional world, by making them confident in the power of their vision/voice.
 While intimate in size, the program is broad in scope allowing candidates to explore a full range of learning opportunities, and encouraging collaborations across disciplines.

-The application and admission into the program is a two-part process.
+Application and admission into the program is a two-step process.

-- First, all applicants must apply directly to the Department of Theatre through our Graduate Application Portal, usually made available in the fall.
+- All applicants must apply directly to the Department of Theatre through our Graduate Application Portal available in Fall ‘22.

 - Please note: there is no application fee for the first step of our application process.